Code-Institute-Submissions/milestone-2-budgetcalc/- BACKLOG - primary.md

 # BACKLOG primary

 ## CURRENT SPRINT (Highest priority is on top)
-- [ ] Using vw for repsonsive font size on sidebar - check if this is the best method, otherwise set breakpoints: https://www.w3schools.com/howto/howto_css_responsive_text.asp
+- [ ] use javascript if code to change the color in the reports - red for negative and green for positive

 - [ ] Calculate left overs